silvinobarreiros/scala_meetup_01-15-19/PITCHME.md

     {
       "code": 1,
       "namespace": "transferService",
-      "message": "Something went wrong with your bank.
-Please relink your bank account so you can complete your transfer."
+      "message": "Something went wrong with your transfer 😮" }
-    }
   ]
 }